danneu/hansel/README.md

 ### Storage

-Request and Response also implement my [Storable protocol][storable] which gives handlers and middleware a dictionary to store arbitrary data.
+Request and Response also implement my Storable protocol which gives handlers and middleware a dictionary to store arbitrary data.

 ``` swift